What is Psychological Safety?

 A few years ago, Google was trying to figure out the secret sauce that their high-performing teams have in common.
 Is it diversity, composition, educational background, …?
 Nothing correlated.

 Get a high-level overview with our 1-pager.
-(And if I ever get around to it, there’ll be a sequel: How to build Psychological Safety.)Get PDF
+(Oh, and there’s a sequel: How to build Psychological Safety.)Get PDF

 Did you know there are compilations of our 1-pagers?
 About Agile & Scrum, Facilitation and for Product Owners